RDDiaz/Labs-with-Boost-Unit-Testing/README.md

 Values may be added and removed from the sequence.
 The values in a sequence are associated with an index but a value's index may change as items are added or removed from the sequence.

-For these assignments were were instructed to work "test first", that is; write a test, verify it fails, make it pass.

 ### BigInt class

-In this lab we were tasked with creating our own BigInt class...
+In this lab we were tasked with creating our own BigInt class and to test our solution using BOOST.
+BigInts were created by taking 'long long' values and storing each individual digit in an array.
+The assignment also required us to implement methods for comparison, addition, subtraction and multiplication of BigInts.